corda/corda-docs-portal/content/en/tools-corda5/contract-testing/examples.md

 ```

 {{< note >}}
-This is a basic example, for illustration purposes only, and not production-ready code.
+This is a basic example for illustration purposes only, and not production-ready code.
 The state and contract code is written in Kotlin.
 {{< /note >}}

 ### Happy Path Test